-Explanatory notes
+Explanatory notes This indicator aims to understand whether signatories set responsible investment KPIs for their board members, trustees, or equivalent.
 Purpose of indicator It is considered good practice for signatories to set formal KPIs regarding responsible investment for board members, trustees, or equivalent.
-This pracommitments into practical and achievable goals and fosters ownership of responsible investment among the organisation's senior leadership.
-In turn, responsible investment is implemented throughout the organisation.
+This practice helps turn policy commitments into practical and achievable goals and fosters ownership of responsible investment among the organisation's senior leadership.
+In turn, it contributes to ensuring that responsible investment is implemented throughout the organisation.
 Additional reporting guidance In this indicator, the term 'responsible investment KPI' refers to any objective or target that translates overall organisational responsible investment policies and commitments into responsibilities and expectations at the individual level.
 If answer option (A) is selected, signatories may provide details on the responsible investment KPIs they use (including whether those relate to specific issues such as climate change or human rights), why those were chosen, how they track progress against such KPIs and any other relevant information.

-Logic

-Dependent on [PGS 11]

-Gateway to N/A
+Logic Dependent on [PGS 11] Gateway to N/A

 Assessment

-Assessment criteria 100 points for this indicator.
-Further details:

-100 points for A. 0 points for B. Selecting 'B' will result in 0/100 points for this indicator.
+Assessment criteria 100 points for this indicator.100 points for A.0 points for B. Further details: Selecting 'B' will result in 0/100 points for this indicator.

 Multiplier Low

-Indicator ID PGS 14 Dependent on: PGS 11 Sub-section PRI Roles and responsibilities PRI Principle Type of indicator Does your organisation use responsible investment KPIs to evaluate the performance of your senior executive-level staff (or equivalent), and are these KPIs linked to compensation?
-Indicate whether these responsible investment KPIs are linked to compensation O (A) Yes, we use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent) Describe: [Voluntary free text: large] [Dropdown list] (1) KPIs are linked to compensation (2) KPIs are not linked to compensation compensation (3) KPIs are not linked to compensation compensation O (B) No, we do not use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent) Explain why: [Voluntary free text: large] Explanatory notes This indicator aims to understand whether signatories set responsible investment KPIs for their senior executive-level staff (or equivalent).
+Indicator ID PGS 14 Dependent on: Gateway to: PGS 11 Ro Sub-section Dies and responsibilities PRI Principle Type of indicator Does your organisation use responsible investment KPIs to evaluate the performance of your senior executive-level staff (or equivalent), and are these KPIs linked to compensation?
+Indicate whether these responsible investment KPIs are linked to compensation [Dropdown list] O (A) Yes, we use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent) Describe: [Voluntary free text: large] (1) KPIs are linked to compensation (2) KPIs are not linked to compensation as these roles do not have variable compensation (3) KPIs are not linked to compensation even though these roles have variable compensation O (B) No, we do not use responsible investment KPIs to evaluate the performance of our senior executive-level staff (or equivalent) Explain why: [Voluntary free text: large] Additional context to your response(s): [Voluntary free text: large]

+Explanatory notes Purpose of indicator This indicator aims to understand whether signatories set responsible investment KPIs for their senior executive-level staff (or equivalent).
 It is considered good practice for signatories to set formal KPIs regarding responsible investment for senior executive-level staff (or equivalent) to turn policy commitments into practical and achievable goals and foster ownership of responsible investment among the organisation's senior leadership.
 In turn, this contributes to ensuring that responsible investment is implemented throughout the organisation and its activities.